gersteinlab/PsychENCODE_SingleCell_Integrative/README.md

 ## Overview
 Single-cell genomics is a powerful tool for studying heterogeneous tissues such as the brain.
 Yet, little is understood about how genetic variants influence cell-level gene expression.
 Addressing this, we uniformly processed single-nuclei, multi-omics datasets into a resource comprising >2.8M nuclei from the prefrontal cortex across 388 individuals.
 For 28 cell types, we assessed population-level variation in expression and chromatin across gene families and drug targets.
 We identified >550K cell-type-specific regulatory elements and >1.4M single-cell expression-quantitative-trait loci, which we used to build cell-type regulatory and cell-to-cell communication networks.
 These networks manifest cellular changes in aging and neuropsychiatric disorders.
 We further constructed an integrative model accurately imputing single-cell expression and simulating perturbations; the model prioritized ~250 disease-risk genes and drug targets with associated cell types.

-For a comprehensive understanding, the official publication provides detailed insights into our methodologies, results, and discussions.
+For a comprehensive understanding, the publication provides detailed insights into our methodologies, results, and discussions.
 We recommend reading the paper alongside exploring this repository.

 ## Publication